Bayesian analysis of muon capture on deuteron in chiral effective field theory: Analysis of the theoretical uncertainties

-In Figure~\ref{fig:trunc_curr}(a) we report the value of the coefficients $c_n^C(p_1)$ together with the GP emulator results and their $2\sigma$ interval for the EMN550 interaction.
+In Figure~\ref{fig:trunc_curr}(a) we report the value of the coefficients $c_n^C(p_1)$ together with the GP emulator results and their $2\sigma$ interval for the EMN550 interaction using the Bochum power counting.
 From a first inspection, the GP emulator is able to nicely reproduce the $\chi$EFT calculation.
 To asses quantitatively the quality of the emulation we performed the Mahalanobis distance ($D^2_{MD}$) test presented in Figure~\ref{fig:trunc_curr}(b), and the pivoted Cholesky decomposition ($D_{PC}$) test presented in Figure~\ref{fig:trunc_curr}(c).
 The Mahalanobis distance test is a generalization of the squared residuals in the case of correlated data points (see Ref.~\cite{Melendez2019} for more details).
-The comparison with the reference $\chi^2$ distribution shows a compatibility of the emulation with the data points within the $95\%$ CL (whiskers) for all the $c^C_n$ except for $c^C_2$ that results slightly out of the $95\%$ CL.
-This indicates an unusual coincidence between the emulator and the simulator (i.e. the $\chi$EFT calculation).
-This is evident at the level of the more informative Cholesky decomposition (see Ref.~\cite{Melendez2019}).
-The validation points are distributed as expected for $c_0^C$, $c_1^C$ and $c_3^C$ with only a couple of points of $c_3^C$ on the line of the $2\sigma$ range.
-The points $c_2^C$ show an unusual density close to 0 that confirms the coincidence between the emulator and the simulator.
-Similar results on the two diagnostics are obtained for all the other interactions.
-We note only that for the NVIb and NVIIb interactions the diagnostic of $c_3^C$ improves while for the $c_0^C$ and $c_1^C$ coefficients the coincidence between the emulator and the simulator results similar to the one of $c_3^C$ for the other EM550 interaction.
+The comparison with the reference $\chi^2$ distribution shows a compatibility of the emulation with the data points within the $95\%$ CL (whiskers) for both $c^C_2$ and $c^C_3$.
+This is evident also at the level of the more informative Cholesky decomposition (see Ref.~\cite{Melendez2019}).
+The validation points are distributed almost uniformly within 1$\sigma$, with only few points close to the $2\sigma$ line.
+Similar results on the two diagnostics are obtained for all the other interactions, except for the NVIa model.
+In this case, the casual cancellation of the current contributions at N3LO give rise to coefficients $c_3^C$ practically zero.
+Therefore, almost no stochastic fluctuations are generated in the emulator.
+This gives rise to an anomalous coincidence among the emulator and the simulator results, making the emulator fail the Mahalanobis and the pivoted Cholesky test for the NVIa interaction (i.e. the simulator seems to work statistically too good).
+The final error is in any case in reasonable agreement with the others and we report in Table~\ref{tab:final_err} with a star.